grimclaw-draven/PokemonRNGGuides/guides/swsh/en/Raid RNG.md

 This guide will cover how to RNG a Raid with using a Wishing Piece AND how to RNG natural beams.

 The RNG itself is something you do in 3 steps :
-* The Setup : You'll need to find a raid seed (by different methods).
+* The Setup: You'll need to find a raid seed (by different methods).
-* The Advancement : How to advance to your target frame.
+* The Advancement: How to advance to your target frame.
-* The Species Reset : How to get the Pokemon YOU want.
+* The Species Reset: How to get the Pokemon YOU want.

 **Important note : GameFreak can patch this at any time.
 Take care to not update the game at the moment**